pourjanali/Anydesk-Reset-Tool/README.md

 1. Download the repository or just the `anydesk.bat` file
 2. **Right-click → Run as Administrator**
 3. Wait until the script finishes
-4. Reopen AnyDesk — it will behave like a fresh install
+4. Reopen AnyDesk — it will behave like a fresh install without losing data and sessions

 ---